dsync89/mess-curator/README.md

               "cat\n\n\n\n\n\nrun !boot\n" -flop
 ```

+See [Advanced Usage](#advanced-usage) for the command line examples that can be used to generate these advanced overridable configs.

 ## Preset System-Softlist YAML

-In case you don't want to generate the system-softlist YAML yourself, I had meticulously curated a list of notable MESS systems that I personally like to have in my collections and you can use it as-is.
+In case you don't want to generate the system-softlist YAML yourself, I had meticulously curated a list of notable MESS systems on the recent MAME sets (0.277, 0.278) that I personally like to have in my collections and you can use it as-is.
+You can find them in the `data\<mame_version>\system_softlist.yml` folder.

+These preset system-softlist YAML is created using a Windows PowerShell script in `gen_platforms_all.ps1`.
+In case you updated a MAME set and I still haven't update the template, you can simply run that script to update the YAML file based on the newer MAME mess.xml file.

 The systems are chosen based on one of the following critieria:

-- Obscurity: Less known system or manufacturer are prioritize as I am interested to know more about it.
+- **Obscurity**: Less known system or manufacturer are prioritize as I am interested to know more about it.
-- Playable titles: The system must have at least one or few playable titles.
+- **Playable titles**: The system must have at least one or few playable titles.
-- Well known manufacturer: This might contradict with the first criteria, but if it's from a well known Manufacturer you bet to see it in the list, especially those LCD Handhelds from well known manufacturers like Konami, Nintendo, and Tiger.com
+- **Well known manufacturer**: This might contradict with the first criteria, but if it's from a well known Manufacturer you bet to see it in the list, especially those LCD Handhelds from well known manufacturers like Konami, Nintendo, and Tiger.com

 I do welcome contribution to these listings as time goes if you think more systems should be added.
 Since I used Launchbox as my front-end, I include all games (both broken and working) and then use my [Launchbox MESS Curator Plugin] tool to mark those games as Broken and add clones as additional apps.

 You can extend or generate your own YAML Files.

+### How to Use

+Be sure to configure `config.yaml` and point `system_softlist_yaml_file` to `data\<mame_version>\system_softlist.yml` for the program to read those.

+Or simply copy the said yml file into the root of this project repo, and then set `system_softlist_yaml_file` to `system_softlist.yml` which is relative to the project folder instead.

 ## Installation